larswik/IFC-Specification/IFC4x3/Quantities/n/NetArea_1ByOtKo4rDs8RprEsr6YLM/Documentation.md

+Total net area of the object.
+Openings, recesses and cut-outs are taken into account by subtraction, projections by addition.

 Total net area of the outer surface of the roof.
 It is the suma of all roof slab net areas.
-Roof openings, like sky windows and other openings and cut-outs are taken into account.